-If you're one of those people, then a hybrid car might be the answer: the technology helps make petrol (and sometimes diesel) vehicles go that little bit further on a tank of fuel, and they don't need to be plugged in via a cable.
+Electric cars and plug-in hybrids are great when it comes to reducing tailpipe emissions, but not everyone has the means to plug in their vehicle to keep the batteries topped up.
+If you're one of those people, then a hybrid car might be the answer: the technology helps make petrol (and sometimes diesel) vehicles go that little bit further on a tank of fuel, all without needing to be plugged in.

 Interested?
 The best hybrid cars will give you everything a normal internal-combustion-engined vehicle will, but with improved fuel economy and reduced CO2 emissions.
 We've put together the following list to get you started...

 The Kia Sorento is one of the best large SUVs on sale, and while the plug-in hybrid variant will be more efficient, the next best thing is the pure hybrid.
 Power comes from a 1.6-litre petrol engine and an electric motor, which together produce 227bhp.
 Performance is adequate but it's efficiency that's more important here: up to 41mpg is claimed, along with CO2 emissions as low as 158g/km.

 Elsewhere, the Sorento sports a handsome design, a well-made interior and lots enough space to swallow up a family and their luggage.
 Crucially, there are seven seats – a rare sight in the world of electrified cars.
 Fold the third-row seats down and there's an impressive 813 litres of load space on offer.

 The Sorento is comfortable at a cruise, even if the powertrain can feel a little harsh under harder acceleration.
 The suspension sits on the slightly firmer side of comfortable, so can feel a bit fidgety on bad surfaces, but the tradeoff is decent handling on smaller roads.
 Read our full review.